cosanlab/neighbors/docs/index.md

 ```

 ### K-Nearest Neighbors
 EmotionCF uses a standard API to estimate and predict data.
 Though the KNN approach is not technically a model, we still use the fit method to estimate data.
 This calculates a similarity matrix between subjects using ['correlation','cosine'] methods.
 We can then predict the left out ratings using the top `k` nearest neighbors.
 We can evaluate how well the model works for all data points using `get_corr()` and `get_mse()` methods.
-We can also get the correlation for each subject's indivdiual data using `get_sub_corr()` method.
+We can also get the correlation for each subject's individual data using `get_sub_corr()` method.
 So far we have found that this method does not perform well when there aren't many overlapping samples across items and users.

 ```python
 from emotioncf.cf import KNN